-The Middle School Open House begins with the chance to meet current students, parents, and teachers in our Assembly Hall.
-We'll have student work on display so that you can see what a project-based curriculum looks like here.
 After a short welcome and group presentation, you can choose a mini-class to attend.
-Our teachers have designed these workshops as a way for you to choose something that interests you and to learn a bit more about how we teach.
-We hope you'll enjoy it!
+(See the samples below.)
+Our faculty has designed these workshops as a way for you to learn more about how we teach.

 How Nothing Becomes Something How did the clothespin get its hinge?
 How did the coffee mug get its handle?
 We'll create our own answers by developing creation myths in the style of African folk tales.
 Be ready to improvise and get creative!